McDonnell Douglas F-15 Eagle: Focus on air superiority

-Further development
+Upgrades and further development

 The single-seat F-15C and two-seat F-15D models entered production in 1978 and conducted their first flights in February and June of that year.
-These models were fitted with the Production Eagle Package (PEP 2000), which included 2000 lb of additional internal fuel, provisions for exterior conformal fuel tanks, and an increased maximum takeoff weight up to 68000 lb.
+These models were fitted with the Production Eagle Package (PEP 2000), which included 2000 lb of additional internal fuel, provisions for exterior conformal fuel tanks (CFT), and an increased maximum takeoff weight up to 68000 lb.
 The increased takeoff weight allows internal fuel, a full weapons load, conformal fuel tanks, and three external fuel tanks to be carried.
-The APG-63 radar uses a programmable signal processor (PSP), enabling the radar to be reprogrammable for additional purposes such as the addition of new armaments and equipment.
-The PSP was the first of its kind in the world, and the upgraded APG-63 radar was the first radar to use it.
-Other improvements included strengthened landing gear, a new digital central computer, and an overload warning system, which allows the pilot to fly up to 9 g at all weights.
+The APG-63 radar would be later be upgraded with a programmable signal processor (PSP), enabling the radar to be reprogrammable for additional purposes such as the addition of new armaments and equipment.
+The PSP was the first of its kind in the world, and the upgraded AN/APG-63 radar was the first radar to use it.
+Other improvements included strengthened landing gear, a new digital central computer, and an aural overload warning system (OWS), which allows the pilot to fly up to 9 g at all weights.

 The F-15 Multistage Improvement Program (MSIP) was initiated in February 1983 with the first production MSIP F-15C produced in 1985.
-Improvements included an upgraded central computer; a Programmable Armament Control Set, allowing for advanced versions of the AIM-7, AIM-9, and AIM-120A missiles; and an expanded Tactical Electronic Warfare System that provides improvements to the ALR-56C radar warning receiver and ALQ-135 countermeasure set.
-The final 43 F-15Cs included the Hughes APG-70 radar developed for the F-15E; these are sometimes referred as Enhanced Eagles.
-Earlier MSIP F-15Cs with the APG-63 were upgraded to the APG-63(V)1 to improve maintainability and to perform similar to the APG-70.
-Existing F-15s were retrofitted with these improvements.
+Initially this was planned to be done to both the F-15A and F-15C, with the MSIP I program for the F-15A and MSIP II for F-15C.
+However, MSIP I would be dropped and only the MSIP II portion for the F-15C would move forward originally.
+Improvements included an upgraded central computer; the AN/APG-63 PSP radar, a Programmable Armament Control Set, allowing for advanced versions of the AIM-7, AIM-9, and AIM-120A missiles; and an expanded Tactical Electronic Warfare System that provides improvements to the ALR-56C radar warning receiver and ALQ-135 countermeasure set.
+The final 43 production F-15Cs included the Hughes APG-70 radar developed for the F-15E (see below); these are sometimes referred as Enhanced Eagles.
+Earlier F-15Cs were retrofitted with these improvements.
+Also beginning in 1985, F-15C and D models were equipped with the improved Pratt & Whitney F100-PW-220 engine and digital engine controls, providing quicker throttle response, reduced wear, and lower fuel consumption.

-In 1979, McDonnell Douglas and F-15 radar manufacturer, Hughes, teamed to privately develop a strike fighter version of the F-15.
-This version competed in the Air Force's Dual-Role Fighter competition starting in 1982.
-The F-15E strike variant was selected for production over General Dynamics' competing F-16XL in 1984.
-Beginning in 1985, F-15C and D models were equipped with the improved P&W F100-PW-220 engine and digital engine controls, providing quicker throttle response, reduced wear, and lower fuel consumption.
-Starting in 1997, original F100-PW-100 engines were upgraded to a similar configuration with the designation F100-PW-220E starting.